So, you’ve recently joined a sports gym and have been working out for a few weeks.

 Of course, this can be a little bit intimidating when you’re still new to visiting a sport gym and aren’t quite sure about what all the machines and equipment are meant for.

 Have no fear!
 Below, we’ve come up with a list of a few targeted workouts, as well as the best pieces of equipment to use to help you reach your workout goals.

 For Toning and Shaping Legs – Mat and Dumbbells

-One of the key benefits to working your legs is that it’s one of the best ways to reduce the appearance of cellulite, while also giving you a firmer butt and stronger thighs and calves as well.
+One of the key benefits of working your legs is that it’s one of the best ways to reduce the appearance of cellulite, while also giving you a firmer butt and stronger thighs and calves.

 Most experts recommend working your legs at least twice a week if they’re one of the key areas you plan on shaping.